| An Appreciation

 These but serve as barriers to Mr. Gardner's own understanding,

+and also cause distraction to the reader.
 The Coming of the World Teacher was proclaimed by Dr. Annie

 Besant in December, 1910, while she was still supposed to